 "Jameela doesn't count," the former host continued in a second tweet.

 Jamil defended herself against Collins, who didn't exactly come across as apologetic in hindsight.

 "May you never suffer from chronic illness.
 May you never wake up in pain and swollen every f--king day of your life.
 May you never struggle with an invisible disability.
 May you never be laughed at over it by people who have never met you. @michcoll To the bad place you go," Jamil clapped back.

 "I HAVE FINALLY MADE IT.
 Learn to LOL at yourself girl, it's freeing," Collins responded.

 And back in January, Jeff Lewis walked back on comments he and his radio guests made on SiriusXM about Asian Americans amid the global crisis.

 The “Flipping Out” alum, 49, opened an episode of his show “Jeff Lewis Live," issuing an apology for remarks he and his guest co-hosts made on the air.

 “We love our Asian listeners and we would never want them to feel excluded,” Lewis said, according to People.
 “We also never meant to spread hate or breed racism with our comments.”

 According to People magazine, Lewis and company said they would avoid eating at restaurants such as Panda Express and Chin Chin, refuse calls from Asian listeners, avoid venturing to Asian-dominated communities such as Chinatown and Los Angeles’ famed TCL Chinese Theatre and even "quarantine" Asian American SiriusXM employees.

-Fox News' Nate Day and Julius Young, as well as The Associated Press, contributed to this report.
+Fox News' Nate Day and Julius Young and The Associated Press contributed to this report.